 If you’re interested in welcoming your not-so-spooky sweetie into the world around All Hallow’s Eve, consider theming your shower around Halloween!
 There will be copious amounts of more overt décor on sale beginning early in the season, so be sure to snag those first.

 Do what fits your taste and style.
 If you’re interested in a purple and orange Halloween theme that is way more cute than creepy, grab some mini pumpkins in those colors for guests to paint or write a message on for baby.
-You can also play games, fill some themed baby bottles with various candies, do a candy apple making station, or cupcake decorating area!
+You can also play baby shower games, fill some themed baby bottles with various candies, do a candy apple making station, or cupcake decorating area!

 For the mamas and papas who don’t flinch at the more traditional Halloween style, consider making the shower a guys-and-gals affair where you can serve cocktails and mocktails with spooky names, bright colors, and hors d’oeuvres that are fantastically freaky and on-theme.
 Hand out some jack-o-lantern gift bags at each, and you’ll have a frightfully good Halloween baby shower.